Home Science Electrochemistry Water Electrolysis

 Salt Electrolytes

-• For example, electrolysis of aqueous sodium chloride or potassium chloride solution produces hydrogen gas at the cathode and chlorine gas at the anode.
+• For example, electrolysis of aqueous sodium or potassium chloride solution produces hydrogen gas at the cathode and chlorine gas at the anode.

 • Similarly, electrolysis of aqueous sodium or potassium bicarbonate solution produces hydrogen gas at the cathode and carbon dioxide gas at the anode.